cwrc/NERVE/README.md

 > cd NERVE/NERScriber

 ### 2. Build the project.
-This will test and build the .jar files, placing them in /target.
-If you see "[INFO] BUILD SUCCESS" then the build was successful.
+There is a setup script found in /NERScriber which will compile the .jar file and copy relevant files to a directory of your choice.
+> ./NERScriber/setup.sh ./test

 > mvn package

 ### 3. Run the program
-> cd target
+> cd test
-> java -jar NERScriber-1.0-SNAPSHOT.jar
+> java -jar NERScriber.jar

 You should see the following:
-usage: nerscriber [-c config_file] [-x context_file] input_file
+usage: nerscriber [-c config_file] [-x context_file] [--ner] [--link] input_file

 Options:
--c              specify the configuration file (default: ./config.properties) -x              specify the context file, (default: auto-detect from 'context.path' in config)
+-c              specify the configuration file (default: ./config.properties) -x              specify the context file, (default: auto-detect from 'context.path' in config) --ner           perform NER tagging
+--link          perform link fill in

 To run the program on a file you will need to specify the file location, and provide a configuration file.
+Note you need to specify either NER or LINK or both (order does not matter), otherwise no action will be taken.
+The output will go to stdout.